Manuvr/ManuvrOS/DEVLOG.md

     1544566   12024   43940 1600530  186c12 Following semantic_args excision.
     1544566   12024   43940 1600530  186c12 Removal of redundant thread_id member had no effect.
     1544586   12024   43940 1600550  186c26 Removal of kernel pointer from ER (safety).

+Binged on cleaning up technical debt in the build system.
+The goal of separating threading concerns from platform was advanced.
+More crypto-wrapper sanity-checking.

+    Linux, 32-bit: DEBUG=1 SECURE=1
+    1544474   12024   43940 1600438  186bb6 New baseline.
+    1544102   12024   43940 1600066  186a42 Excision of xport_id.
+It is no longer needed.

 _---J. Ian Lindsay_